FPGAs for AI: Why AI Applications Are Driving Demand for FPGAs

 Microchip Technology FPGAs are renowned for their reliability and low power consumption.
 These FPGAs find applications in both AI and non-AI sectors, such as automotive, telecommunications, and industrial automation.

-Find the components you are looking for at PCE
+Find the components you're looking for on PCE

-For further information or enquiries, feel free to reach out to our multilingual team, available in Italian, French, Swedish, Polish, English, Spanish and Finnish .
-We're here to assist you in finding the FPGA for your AI project!
+For further information or inquiries, please feel free to contact our multilingual team , available in Italian, French, Swedish, Polish, English, Spanish, and Finnish .
+We're here to help you find the FPGA for your AI project !